 She said: “They are left in an appalling position, forced to choose between going to work and putting vulnerable people at risk or doing the right thing, isolating at home and not being able to pay the bills.”

-Rayner was a care worker for a number of years with Stockport Metropolitan Borough Council, as well as single mother and trade union representative for UNISON during that time, before rising up the ranks and being elected to parliament in 2015.
+Rayner was a care worker for a number of years in Stockport, as well as a single mother and trade union representative for UNISON during that time, before rising up the ranks and being elected to parliament in 2015.

 Jonathan Ashworth confirmed to LabourList in July this year that Labour still stands by its 2019 commitments to repealing the Health and Social Care Act, ending privatisation in the NHS and setting up a National Care Service.